chacka0101/PEN-103-Kali-Linux-Reinvented-KLCP-Certification/KLCP_Certification.md

 - root@chacka0101:~# passwd -u user (Desbloqeuar un usuario)
 - root@chacka0101:/# id  (Usuario Actual, Grupo Principal Actual, Lista de Grupos)
   * uid=0(root) gid=0(root) groups=0(root)
+- usermode Options:
+  * -c = We can add comment field for the useraccount.
+  * -d = To modify the directory for any existing user account.
+  * -e = Using this option we can make the account expiry in specific period.
+  * -g = Change the primary group for a User.
+  * -G = To add a supplementary groups.
+  * -a = To add anyone of the group to a secondary group.
+  * -l = To change the login name from tecmint to tecmint_admin.
+  * -L = To lock the user account.
+This will lock the password so we can’t use the account.
+  * -m = moving the contents of the home directory from existing home dir to new dir.
+  * -p = To Use un-encrypted password for the new password.
+(NOT Secured).
+  * -s = Create a Specified shell for new accounts.
+  * -u = Used to Assigned UID for the user account between 0 to 999.
+  * -U = To unlock the user accounts.
+This will remove the password lock and allow us to use the user account.
+  * root@chacka0101:/# usermod -a -G sudo usuario1
+  * root@chacka0101:/# chsh -s /bin/bash usuario1 (chsh define la shell de login de un usuario)

 - GRUPOS:
 - root@chacka0101:/etc# cat group (listar los grupos)